Frechmatz/cl-connect4/README.md

 hunchensocket
 cl-svg
 ```
-There are no dependencies on third-party JavaScript and CSS libraries
+There are no dependencies on third-party JavaScript/CSS libraries

 ## Run the Console-Client